Thursday Captain Boot Review (2023) | Why It’s the Best Value Boot On the Market

 Thursday Captain Boot Leather Care

-You should know that to develop the look of beautiful, well loved leather that every guy loves, your boots need a little moisturizing now and then — just like the skin on your face.
+But if you bought the Classic leather, or if you just want your boots to get that nice, lustrous look of well-loved leather that every guy covets, your boots need a little moisturizing now and then — just like the skin on your face.
 Here’s what you need to do:

-How often you should condition the boots depends on how often you wear them, but I think twice a year is a good idea if they’re getting a lot of use.
-Meanwhile, the company insists the Rugged and Resilient line needs no care at all.
+How often you should condition the boots depends on how often you wear them, but I think twice a year — at the start and end of boot season — is a good recommendation.

 Thursday Captain Boot Sole